cdktf/cdktf-provider-gitlab/docs/applicationSettings.go.md

 Specifies whether users who have not confirmed their email should be deleted.

 When set to true, unconfirmed users are deleted after unconfirmed_users_delete_after_days days.
-Introduced in GitLab 16.1.
 Self-managed, Premium and Ultimate only.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/application_settings#delete_unconfirmed_users ApplicationSettings#delete_unconfirmed_users}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/application_settings#delete_unconfirmed_users ApplicationSettings#delete_unconfirmed_users}

 ---